How to Chevron Crochet (BiCrafty Bootcamp: Beginner Crochet Lessons for Knitters: Lesson 4)

 You’re probably already familiar with the chevron pattern.
 After all, it’s popular in everything from fashion to home decor.
 As a knitter, you might have knit chevron stripes.
 For example, my one-ball one-color beginner knit hat pattern has subtle chevron striping.
 The chevron is basically an inverted V shape repeated over and over across a row; think mountain peaks and valleys across the row.
 It’s often done with color changes to create striking striping.
 It’s a very bold, geometric pattern, although you can opt to make it subtler with your color choices.

-When you learn how to chevron crochet, the main thing you’ll learn is those increases and decreases.
+When you learn how to chevron crochet, the main thing you’ll learn is those crochet increases and crochet decreases.
 You’ll use the same stitch across the entire row.
 For example, you can do hdc chevron crochet or dc chevron crochet.
 You’ll use increases to create the mountain peaks then you’ll use decreases to create the mountain valleys.
 The increases and decreases are strategically placed exactly the same amount apart for a consistent look.

 How to Stacked Double Crochet (and crochet straight edges every time)